Net Worth

 Tax Issues

 Over the past decade, two cases have been brought against Shakira by the Spanish government for unpaid taxes.
 At the time, she owned a property in Spain and spent a large portion of the tax year residing within the country.
-Although Shakira claimed she was a resident in the Bahamas for tax purposes, Spanish prosecutors contended that, for the period between 2012 and 2014, she had resided in Spain for more than 183 days each year.
+Although Shakira claimed she was a resident in the Bahamas for tax purposes, Spanish prosecutors argued that, between 2012 and 2014, she resided in Spain for more than 183 days each year.

-As such, for this initial case, prosecutors alleged that Shakira owed €14.5 million ($17.3 million) in unpaid taxes.
-However, they initially sought eight years in jail, plus a €24 million ($28.6 million) fine, covering the initial amount owed, as well as interest and penalties.
+In this initial case, prosecutors alleged that Shakira owed €14.5 million ($17.3 million) in unpaid taxes.
+However, they initially sought eight years in jail and a €24 million ($28.6 million) fine, covering the amount initially owed, as well as interest and penalties.

 If the above information is accurate, Shakira would have paid a total of €25.18 million ($29 million) in unpaid taxes, penalties, and fines to resolve all her unpaid tax bills.